lemamon/frontend-boilerplate/README.md

 # frontend-boilerplate

-Just a boilerplate to a frontend project (HTML, JS and CSS)
+Just a boilerplate to a frontend project (HTML, CSS and JS)

 To execute this project you need install: